grafana/pyroscope/docs/sources/operators-guide/configure/configuring-zone-aware-replication.md

 ## Minimum number of zones

-To ensure zone-aware replication, deploy Grafana Mimir across a number of zones equal-to or greater-than the configured replication factor.
+To ensure zone-aware replication, deploy Grafana Fire across a number of zones equal-to or greater-than the configured replication factor.
-With a replication factor of 3, which is the default, deploy the Grafana Mimir cluster across at least three zones.
+With a replication factor of 3, which is the default, deploy the Grafana Fire cluster across at least three zones.
-Deploying Grafana Mimir clusters to more zones than the configured replication factor does not have a negative impact.
+Deploying Grafana Fire clusters to more zones than the configured replication factor does not have a negative impact.
-Deploying Grafana Mimir clusters to fewer zones than the configured replication factor can cause writes to the replica to be missed, or can cause writes to fail completely.
+Deploying Grafana Fire clusters to fewer zones than the configured replication factor can cause writes to the replica to be missed, or can cause writes to fail completely.

 If there are no more than `floor(replication factor / 2)` zones with failing replicas, reads and writes can withstand zone failures.